carlesso/sersocket/README.md

 SerSocket is a QT5 implementation of a Serial/Socket proxy.
 It simply creates a TcpSocket, opens a Serial Port and cross-connect the Signals/Slots.

+It's basically a QT porting of [SerProxy](http://www.lspace.nildram.co.uk/freeware.html) project.

 That's it.
 Pretty simple.
-Any number of clients can be connected in the same time (the logs at level debug will show the number of clients connected at every connect/disconnect message).
+Any (custom) number of clients can be connected in the same time (the logs at level debug will show the number of clients connected at every connect/disconnect message).